SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 -   [Instance
     methods](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abeninstance_method_glosry.htm "Glossary Entry")
     can access all of the attributes of a class and trigger all events.
-    You declare them using `CLASS` statements in a visibility section.
-Since instance methods are bound to instances, an instance of the class must first be created before using them.
+    You declare them using `METHODS` statements in a visibility section.
+Note that you must create an instance of a class first before using instance methods.

 **Parameter Interface**